 - Please also refer to the Manitoba Health: Community Dinner Guideline.

 - Human Ecology (Food Labs) & Lifeskills Programs: These school programs require a particular set of procedures, equipment and supplies in order to be compliant.
-Some lab spaces may require physical modifications what will require longer term planning.
+All foods labs have been updated with a commercial dishwasher and sanitizer dispenser at each sink.

 - Bake Sales/Home Baked Food Items: This includes bake sales, potluck lunches, teacher appreciation lunches (provided by parents), etc.